Climate Policy Initiative

-The Climate Policy Initiative (CPI) is an independent non-profit research group and international climate policy organization based in San Francisco, California with other offices worldwide.
+Climate Policy Initiative (CPI) is an independent non-profit research group and international climate policy organization based in San Francisco, California with other offices worldwide.
 CPI is supported primarily by philanthropic organizations and government development finance.

-With over 100 analysts and advisors the climate think tank works to improve energy and land use policies around the world, with a particular focus on finance.
-It is considered a leader expert group in tracking global climate finance.
+With over 150 analysts and advisors the climate think tank works to improve energy and land use policies around the world, with a particular focus on finance.
+It is considered a leading expert group in tracking global climate finance.